-Meeting, greeting or fare-welling family, friends or colleagues in Customs Controlled Areas or Airside is not permitted.
-Staff members must use the general public areas of the airport and terminal building.
-Accessing secure areas for anything other than your normal work duties may lead to prosecution and/or the loss of your ASIC, VIC and/or SAC rights.
+Meeting, greeting, or farewelling family, friends or colleagues in Customs Controlled Areas or Airside is not permitted.
+Staff members must use the public areas of the airport and terminal building.
+Accessing secure areas for anything other than your normal work duties may lead to prosecution and/or the loss of your ASIC, VIC (Visitor Identification Card) and/or SAC rights.